daryllang/kiosk/README.md

 sudo pip install python-twitter
 ```

 You'll want to be running a web server.
-If you need one go ahead an get Nginx...
+If you need one go ahead and get Nginx...
 ```
 sudo apt-get install nginx
 sudo /etc/init.d/nginx start